 The Penalties and Costs Involved in Non-compliance

 The email campaign run by Honda is an interesting example of such a mistake.
-In order to give the individuals in their database an option to opt out from receiving emails, they reached out to their database.
-But the only way they could reach out to these individuals was through emails itself!
+In order to give the individuals in their database an option to opt-out from receiving emails, they reached out to their database.
+But the only way they could reach out to these individuals was through emails themselves!

 This severe error resulted in them sending out emails to individuals who had previously opted out already.
 This serious breach of compliance cost Honda Motor Europe a fine of £13,000.

 The bottom line, therefore, is that if the customers don’t give marketers their explicit consent to send emails to them, then not sending an email is the best thing to do.
 Emailing even to seek consent is classified as a marketing effort, and if done without permission it is a breach of GDPR regulations.

 GDPR applies to companies and their employees.
 In simple terms, any company that has customers is in the purview of GDPR.
 Not to mention the people working in the company?

 There are three specific positions within the marketing department that will see the most significant change in everyday work.

 1. Email Marketing Managers

 Email addresses are an essential resource for B2B marketers, who depend on this for all of their lead generation campaigns.
 Before GDPR, businesses would actually buy lists of email addresses from other companies or copy them from other databases.

 Execute Effective Marketing Automation Workflows Now

 But, GDPR regulations forbid you from purchasing such lists or collecting details from any other source than the individual himself.